PIMFA Women’s Symposium 2026

 Speakers

-This session will explore what has changed in recent years in terms of regulation and global trends, as well as what the future may hold from CBDC’s – and crucially what this might mean for the UK.
+Industry positions towards new cryptocurrency and blockchain technologies has been subtly shifting as time goes by – once derided, many governments and regulators are starting to acknowledge, if not embrace, the changes.
+This session will explore what has changed in recent years in terms of regulation and global acceptance, as well as what the future my hold from CBDC’s – and crucially what this means for advisors with clients requesting crypto components within their investment portfolios.

 Coffee Break